- 2 medium navel oranges

 - 2 tablespoons all-purpose flour

-- Cut one orange into slices; cut remaining orange into wedges.
-With fingers, carefully loosen the skin from both sides of chicken breast.
+- Cut 1 orange into slices; cut second orange into wedges.
+With your fingers, carefully loosen the skin from both sides of chicken breast.
 Place orange slices under the skin.
-Place orange wedges inside cavity and sprinkle with 1/4 teaspoon pepper.
+Place orange wedges inside cavity and sprinkle chicken with 1/4 teaspoon pepper.

 - Tuck wings under chicken.
 Place breast side up on a rack in a shallow roasting pan.
 Combine the butter, garlic, basil, salt, onion powder, marjoram and remaining pepper; rub over chicken.

 - Bake, uncovered, at 350° for 30 minutes.
 Meanwhile, in a large bowl, combine the champagne, onions, broth and orange juice; pour into pan.
-Bake 1-1/2 to 2 hours longer or until a meat thermometer reads 180°, basting occasionally with pan juices.
+Bake until a thermometer reads 175°, 1-1/2 to 2 hours longer, basting occasionally with pan juices.
 Cover loosely with foil if chicken browns too quickly.
 Cover and let stand for 15 minutes before slicing.

 - For gravy, pour drippings and loosened browned bits into a measuring cup.
 Skim fat, reserving 1 tablespoon.
 Add enough broth to the drippings to measure 1 cup.
 In a small saucepan, melt butter and reserved fat.
 Stir in flour until smooth, gradually add broth mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Serve with chicken.
-Yield: 6 servings.